Jim-BITracks/Hands-on-Azure-Data-Studio/content/landscape/CH-02/readme.md

 ## Everything Starts with a Connection

 Most of what you do in Azure Data Studio will start with a connection.
-ADS has some very helpful features with managing connections, when compared to its older sibling: SQL Server Management Studio.
+ADS has some very helpful features for managing connections, when compared to its older sibling: SQL Server Management Studio.

 ### Notebooks in this chapter: